-The market value of the investment portfolio shall be calculated monthly or more frequently if determined necessary by the Director of the Treasury Office.
+The market value of the investment portfolio shall be calculated monthly or more frequently if determined necessary by the Regional Treasurer.

 7. Safekeeping and Custody

 All securities shall be held for safekeeping by a financial institution approved by the Corporation.
 Individual accounts shall be maintained for each portfolio.
 All securities shall be held in the name of the Corporation.